platypii/sbt-typescript/README.md

     resolveFromWebjarsNodeModulesDir := true

-To lint your Typescript code add [`sbt-tslint`](https://github.com/joost-de-vries/sbt-tslint) to your project and create a `tslint.json` file with the linting rules.
+To lint your TypeScript code add [`sbt-tslint`](https://github.com/joost-de-vries/sbt-tslint) to your project and create a `tslint.json` file with the linting rules.

-To test your Typescript code add an sbt plugin for a JS testframework.
+To test your TypeScript code add an sbt plugin for a JS testframework.
 For instance [sbt-jasmine](https://github.com/joost-de-vries/sbt-jasmine) or [sbt-mocha](https://github.com/sbt/sbt-mocha).
 You can override `tsc` configurations for your test code.
 To do that create a file `tsconfig.test.json` and add to `build.sbt`

     (projectTestFile in typescript) := Some("tsconfig.test.json")